 “This will be the most state-of-the-art, next generation [mice-breeding] facility in the world,” Hewett said during a speech prior to the ribbon-cutting.
 “It will set a new global standard for human safety and humane, total care of research mice.”

-The lab held a ribbon-cutting and gave visitors a brief tour of the new facility.
+The Jackson Laboratory held a ribbon-cutting and gave visitors a brief tour of its new $200 million facility on Thursday.
+More than 350 people were there.

 JAX Mice are being used around the world in research of a wide variety of diseases, including cancer and Alzheimer’s, Hewett said.